behnazkhoshnood/tadig-restaurant/README.md

      b.
 As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

-     c.
-As a First Time Visitor, I would like to know the location of the restaurant.

   - #### Returning Visitor Goals

      a.
-As a Returning Visitor, I want to find information about disconts and loyality benefits.
+As a Returning Visitor, I want to find information about discount and loyality benefits.

   - #### Frequent User Goals

      a.
-As a Frequent User, I would like to get some benefits from beeing a loyal customer.
+As a Frequent User, I would like to get some benefits or discounts from beeing a loyal customer.

      b.
 As a Frequent User, I want to check to see if there are any new blog posts.